truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/InstallNextCloudMedia.md

 {{< trueimage src="/images/SCALE/Apps/NextcloudSignInScreen.png" alt="Nextcloud Sign In Screen" id="Nextcloud Sign In Screen" >}}

 ## Troubleshooting Tips
-The Nextcloud apps with releases earlier than 2.0.7 are known to have issues.
-Use the **Upgrade** option in the SCALE UI to update your Nextcloud release to 2.0.7.
+The Nextcloud apps with releases earlier than 2.0.4 are known to have issues.
+Use the **Upgrade** option in the SCALE UI to update your Nextcloud release to 2.0.4.
+For more information on known issues, click [here](https://ixsystemsinc.slack.com/archives/C072YK2QZKM/p1715369467541109).

+For information on Nextcloud fixes involving TN Charts, see [PR 2447 nextcloud:fixes](https://github.com/truenas/charts/pull/2447)

 ### App Sticks in Deploying State
 If the app does not deploy, try adding the **www-data** user and group to the **/nextcloud** dataset but do not set recursive.